 Recap

-Positioning and use logic
+Positioning and intended use

-It makes sense for riders covering long distances, alternating between tarmac, gravel roads, and regular dirt tracks, and wanting a bike that can support extended use without moving into the logic of a pure specialist machine.
-It is a gravel bike oriented toward distance and bikepacking, not a technical off-road bike and not a platform designed with road speed as its sole priority.
+It makes sense for riders who spend long hours in the saddle and want a stable, reliable and well-equipped gravel bike, without moving into the logic of a pure specialist bike.
+It is a distance and bikepacking-oriented gravel bike, not a technical off-road bike and not a platform designed only for speed on tarmac.

 Frame and platform